sherlock-audit/2024-01-looksrare-judging/invalid/invalid-010/009-best.md

                                     It will also update the **transferAccumulator::tokenAddress** **to tokenC** and amount to 150.

-Now, once it returns back to claimPrizes(), the transferAccumulator will have the below info
+Now, once it returns back to withdrawDeposits(), the transferAccumulator will have the below info

   transferAccumulator.tokenAddress = tokenC;
   transferAccumulator.amount = 150;